nutanix/calm-dsl/README.md

 pc_username = admin
 pc_password = ***REMOVED***
 ```
-By default, the CLI looks for this information in `~/.calm/config`.
+By default, the CLI looks for this information in `~/.calm/config`.<br/>
-You can instruct it to look elsewhere by using the `--config` option to point to your config file.
+You can instruct it to look elsewhere by using the `--config` option to point to your config file:<br/>
-e.g. `calm --config=/home/my_dir/config get bps`
+`calm --config=/home/my_dir/config get bps`

-You can also override setup details by passing any / all of them in explicitly:
+You can also override setup details by passing any / all of them in explicitly:<br/>
 `calm --ip=10.20.4.35 --port=9220 --username=custom_user --password=something`

 ## ToDo